Haveen97/LowSNR-SCCTN/REPRODUCIBILITY.md

 ### Baseline Methods

-The baseline results in Table 3 are reproduced directly from the values reported in the respective original publications:
+The baseline results are reproduced directly from the values reported in the respective original publications:
 - TADCNN [31]: 66.64% (10a)
 - RLITNN [32]: 63.84% (10a), 65.32% (10b)
 - ICRNNA [11]: 63.24% (10a), 65.39% (10b)